laithrasheed/Master_of_Science_in_Data_Science/Statistics Core Courses/Statistical Modeling for Data Science Applications/Modern Regression Analysis in R/Readme.md

 ### Week 7 |  Final Exam

-You will complete a proctored exam worth 20% of your grade made up of multiple choice questions.
-You must attempt the final in order to earn a grade in the course.
-If you've upgraded to the for-credit version of this course, please make sure you review the additional for-credit materials in the Introductory module and anywhere else they may be found.
+I have completed a proctored exam worth 20% of my grade made up of multiple choice questions.

-##### Proctored Exam

 ## References